Posts by Aurora:

 14th May 2017

-7 years ago today my dad was set free, I no longer cry because he’s not here, I smile each time he whispers in my ear, he now chats to me from the other side and tells me how much he loves me, this fills me with so much pride.
-My dad was like no other, now on his next journey with much more to discover.
+7 years ago today my dad was set free, I no longer cry because he’s not here, I smile each time he whispers in my ear, he chats to me now from the other side with guidance and love, he watches me grow and expresses his pride.
+My dad was a seeker, a searcher, like no other, now on his next journey with so much more to discover.

 Today my husband and I were standing on the balcony looking down at our eldest cat Asuka, I think he is around 14 now, he has many names, Oskanosk, Ginger Ninja, Ratty Boy, and of course Captain Slow, he takes so long to get from the bottom of the garden up to the top and each step is taken with precision and a great deal of timing.

 He had heard my husbands call, its a unique blend of some kind of smooch and a suck, yes I know weird, but hey, thats my man for you, anyway Asuka was on his way up and my husband turned to me and said “I better go give him some love and then I will clean the pool and come back to you”